 Dear Diary: I have regrets.

 My first regret is lumping too many mothers together under the guise of finding “common insight.”
-True, this made good strategic sense, but looking back, it may have also led to a lot of work with the same overall tone – sappy, uplifting, and insipid
+True, this made good strategic sense, but looking back, it may have also led to a lot of work with the same overall tone – sappy, uplifting, and insipid.

 Further, I defined mothers demographically, because that’s how media is measured.
 Tactically speaking, however, this spurred a homogeneous view of their daily experiences.
-These were pre-social media days, but I was sure we could reach our target mother through a strategic “360 degree experience” complete with charts detailing her “touch-points.”
+These were pre-digital days, but I was sure we could reach our target mother through a strategic “360 degree experience” complete with charts detailing her “touch-points.”
 What I didn’t know was that ear infections, snowstorms, traveling husbands and lice could lead to weeks without leaving the house.
 Touch-points, indeed.

 There’s been a lot to sort through as I ready for the working world.
 I’ve been dusting off my resume, shopping for heels, and mentally interviewing myself (a process which seems to induce both narcissism and the need for a nap).